vscosta/yap/packages/ProbLog/problog.md

-@defgroup problog The Problog-I Language and Learning System
+@defgroup Problog1 The Problog-I Language and Learning System
+@ingroup YAPPackages
 @{

 This document is intended as a user guide for the users of ProbLog-I.
 ProbLog is a probabilistic Prolog, a probabilistic logic programming language, which is integrated in YAP-Prolog.
 Most of the work in ProbLog is now based on(Prolog-II), but we still maintain ProbLog-I in order to experiment with close integration of probabilistic nd logical systems.

-[TOC]
+ ProbLog  assumes probabilistic facts as Prob::Fact and clauses in normal Prolog format

+ provides following inference modes (16/12/2008):
+ - approximation with interval width Delta (IJCAI07): problog_delta(+Query,+Delta,-Low,-High,-Status)
+ - bounds based on single probability threshold: problog_threshold(+Query,+Threshold,-Low,-High,-Status)
+ - as above, but lower bound only: problog_low(+Query,+Threshold,-Low,-Status)
+ - lower bound based on K most likely proofs: problog_kbest(+Query,+K,-Low,-Status)
+ - explanation probability (ECML07): problog_max(+Query,-Prob,-FactsUsed)
+ - exact probability: problog_exact(+Query,-Prob,-Status)
+ - sampling: problog_montecarlo(+Query,+Delta,-Prob)

+ angelika.kimmig@cs.kuleuven.be

+@}

-@section InstallingProbLog Installing ProbLog
+@defgroup InstallingProbLog Installing ProbLog
+@ingroup Problog1

+@{
 You will need the CUDD binary decision daagram generator.
 CUDD is available in Fedora Linux, MacPorts and other Linux distributions.
 If it is not available in your system, please fetch it from:

 - [git@github.com:vscosta/cudd.git]